Stop It Now! Scotland

 Welcome to Stop It Now!
 Scotland

 We are a child protection charity that believes that the key to preventing sexual abuse is awareness among parents and community members.
-We work to build public confidence in recognising and responding to concerns about the sexual abuse and exploitation of children.
+For instance, we work to build public confidence in recognising and responding to concerns about the sexual abuse and exploitation of children.

 We also provide support services to individuals and their families with problematic sexual thoughts and those who may be at risk of sexual offending, including those who are under investigation for internet offences.
-We believe that this is a critical part of preventing child sexual abuse.
+Our support to these groups is a critical part of preventing child sexual abuse.
 We also support friends and family members of individuals who are at risk of sexual offending.

 How we can help you prevent child sexual abuse

 Our office is open 9am – 5pm Monday to Friday and offers free confidential and anonymous advice (via 0131 556 3535).
 There is no judgement – we speak to thousands of people every year and help them take action to protect children and young people.

 You never have to give us identifying information, so can remain anonymous.
 But, if you do, and then you give us information that identifies a child who has been – or is at risk of being – abused, or any information which may suggest that any other person is at risk of harm, then we will pass that information on to the appropriate agencies.
 We will also pass on details of any criminal offence committed.

 Our UK helpline also offers confidential advice and support to help you prevent child sexual abuse.
 It’s open 9am–9pm Monday-Thursday and 9am–5pm on Fridays.

 Online support and information to stop child sexual abuse